hubtalk/hubtalk/README.md

 ## Usage

-Commands:
-  hubtalk-cli.js af <name>             Add a friend.
-(Github username) hubtalk-cli.js lf                    List friends. hubtalk-cli.js msg <name> <message>  Write message to a friend.
-(Will not send it!) hubtalk-cli.js show <name>           Show conversation with a friend. hubtalk-cli.js receive               Fetch all messages from friends. hubtalk-cli.js send                  Send all messages.
+ - hubtalk-cli.js af <name>             Add a friend.
+(Github username)
+ - hubtalk-cli.js lf                    List friends.
+ - hubtalk-cli.js msg <name> <message>  Write message to a friend.
+(Will not send it!)
+ - hubtalk-cli.js show <name>           Show conversation with a friend.
+ - hubtalk-cli.js receive               Fetch all messages from friends.
+ - hubtalk-cli.js send                  Send all messages.